-Outpatients are treated twice each week in the Pain Clinic.
-Inpatients are evaluated by referral from their primary physician at Roswell Park Cancer Institute or their personal physician.
+Outpatients are treated 4 days a week in the Pain Clinic.
+Inpatients are evaluated by referral from their primary physician at Roswell Park or their personal physician.
 Daily hospital rounds are made by the CPMS to ensure that effective pain and symptom control is attained and maintained.

 The CPMS uses individual and family counseling, printed materials, and videotapes to help the patient and the family better understand cancer pain and its treatment.

-The CPMS offers a variety of medical and invasive pain management techniques, as well as biofeedback, relaxation training and physical therapy.
-New therapies developed at Roswell Park Cancer Institute to manage problem conditions have resulted in the successful treatment of most patients.
+The CPMS offers a variety of medical and invasive pain management techniques, as well as biofeedback, relaxation training, acupuncture, touch therapy, massage therapy, and physical therapy.
+New therapies developed at Roswell Park to manage problem conditions have resulted in the successful treatment of most patients.